Top 3 Jobs for Highest Civil Engineer Salary

 Senior Civil Engineer

 Part of the job description of a senior civil engineer is to act as the City Engineer in the absence of such.
 They help manage the development and implementation of a stormwater management program to ensure permit requirements are met.
-They also conduct traffic studies to support compliance with state and local codes and support project design projections.
+They also conduct examinations to support compliance with state and local codes and support project design projections.

 They are responsible for providing technical assistance and consulting with other departments regarding engineering functions including site development, drainage, and transportation; providing training related to the use and development of the geographic information system and its database as well as software applications, answering technical questions and providing information to the public.